 Dharmesh: Yeah.
 So we were hiring.
 Most of the hiring that we were doing at the time was sales and marketing.
 We had this epiphany that the product sort of sucked, and that if we were going to continue to grow in skill, I’ve talked about this in prior BoS talks, so we made the decision not to hire any more sales and marketing people until the product got to at least great on our scale, like seven and a half-ish on scale 0 to 10.
 And so that was why.
 So we just had this flat, like, no more hiring until, in sales and marketing until we fix that problem, essentially.
 That’s the only way to send a message to the team that we were serious about it.
 We’ll go here and then back there.
 Ok.
 That’s fine.
 I’ll repeat it.

-Speaker 2: So you talked about titles (inaudible 53:58) at one time weren’t needed.
+Audience: So you talked about titles.
+At one time they weren’t needed.

 Dharmesh: So the question is about titles.
 The reason, I’ll give you the short version.
 Fought it, fought it, fought it for years.
 No titles.
 It’s stupid.
 We won’t put them on business cards.
 When you introduced yourself, you didn’t ever mention your title at HubSpot.
 You’d just say, I work in marketing or I work in sales or I’d say I work in development, which I do.
 And the issue that came back was, there is a world outside of HubSpot and as it turns out, some people thought that someday they may work in that world and that world needs titles as a classification mechanism, essentially, so it was, we thought the arguments made sense, so we did it.